kristy-fournier/PartyJukebox/readme.md

 ## Purpose
 The **Party Jukebox** is a program that allows many people to add music, skip songs, play, and pause from any web device to the same device and playlist. \
 This was created for a personal use case for parties, and is a simple, (mostly) functional solution to have a collective playlist for local mp3 files. \
-Main advantage compared to doing something similar using Spotify is that you can limit the songs that can be played to your selection.
-Songs can be chosen, but only from a list
+The main advantage compared to doing something similar using Spotify is that you can limit the songs that can be played to your selection.
+Songs can be chosen, but only from a list.
 ## Basic Setup
 ### Client Setup:
 The client is a web application that can be hosted on any server, it need not be the same device running the music player.